-Each Proposal Evaluation Committee (PEC) member will individually evaluate and score each responsive proposal using the criteria set out in Sections 5.04 through 5.07 and assign a single score of 1, 5, or 10, with 10 representing the highest score, 5 representing the average score, and 1 representing the lowest score.
-PEC members should start with a score of 5 on each section.
+Each Proposal Evaluation Committee (PEC) member will individually evaluate and score each responsive proposal using the criteria set out in Sections 5.04 through 5.07 and assign a single score of 1 through 10, with 10 representing the highest score and 1 representing the lowest score.
+Using only whole numbers, PEC members should start with a score of 5 on each section.
 The score may either increase or decrease depending on the offeror's response to each question for that section.
-As an example, if the Offeror provided responses over and above the evaluation questions in a section, they would receive a score of 10.
-However, if the Offeror's response fails to address all questions of a section or demonstrates some lack of understanding or competency as it relates to a question for that section, the Offeror would then receive a score of 1.
+As an example, if the Offeror provided responses over and above the evaluation questions in a section, they would receive a higher score.
+However, if the Offeror's response fails to address all questions of a section or demonstrates some lack of understanding or competency as it relates to a question for that section, the Offeror would then receive a lower score.

-After the PEC has scored, the scores for each section will be totaled, and the following formula will be used to calculate the total amount of points awarded for each section:
+After the PEC has scored, the scores for each section will be totaled and the following formula will be used to calculate the total amount of points awarded for each section: